 3. (Excellent) Communication

 Oh and this should go without saying, but pay attention to the background of your call too (if you’ll be on video).
-The last thing you want is to lose out on the job because you had a sloppy bedroom or dishes piled up in the sink.
+The last thing you want is to lose a job opp because you had a sloppy bedroom or piled-up dishes in the sink.

 When looking to hire people, my boss asked applicants to send their resume as a link.
-He was shocked at the number of people that didn’t know how to do that (hint, if you don’t know either: Google Drive or Dropbox are your friends here).
+He was shocked at the number of people that didn’t know how to do that (hint: if you don’t know either, Google Drive and Dropbox are your friends here).
 Needless to say, he did NOT hire the ones who couldn’t figure this out.

 Unless your role is super technical, you don’t have to be a tech wiz to land a remote job.
 But hiring managers like to hire people who are comfortable trying out new tools and can figure things out on their own.